Buses in Japan

 Highway Bus Companies

 A dense network of highway bus routes covers most of Japan from north to south, linking most major cities to other cities, regions, and tourist spots.
-Many highway bus companies unfortunately do not yet provide English-language websites, booking services and support, however a handful of excellent companies do.
+While many highway bus companies do not yet provide English-language services, a handful of companies already provide websites, booking services and support.

-JR runs eight regional JR Bus companies which together operate a nationwide network of highway buses.
+Japan Railway (JR) runs eight regional JR Bus companies which together operate a nationwide network of highway buses.
 JR highway buses are particularly easy to use for foreign tourists, as ticket purchases and seat reservations can be made in person at ticket counters at JR railway stations across Japan.
-Some routes, reservations can also be made in English online using kousokubus.net website.

-Japan Bus Online is an online service that allows users to make bookings for highway bus journeys with multiple highway bus companies in English.
-Willer Express is a leading discount bus operator which has a wide network coverage and accepts online reservations in English.
+Willer Express is a leading discount bus operator which has a wide network coverage of bus routes all over Japan and accepts online reservations in English.
+The following smaller or regional providers also have English-language websites:

 Keio Bus offer reasonably-priced bus services to Takayama, Hakuba ski resort in Nagano, and popular tourist destinations in the Mount Fuji area such as Lake Kawaguchi and Fuji-Q Highland theme park.